Introduction

 Bridge whist

 In Bridge whist, four players play the game as teams of two.
 Each player is dealt 13 cards.
-It is different in the sense that in Bridge Whist, the dealer or dealer’s partner chose the trump after seeing their cards.
+It is different in that in Bridge Whist, the dealer or the dealer’s partner chooses the trump after seeing their cards.
 They can choose to play without a trump as well.
 The person sitting to the dealer's left doubles, or they can also pass the ownership of doubling to their partner.
 Although some clubs allow a limited number of doubles, the leading player and their partner can do unlimited doubles.

 Auction bridge